Lake Casa Blanca International State Park

 Lake Casa Blanca International State Park is a 525-acre state park located in Laredo, Texas, United States a few miles east of the border with Mexico.
 The park was originally managed by Webb County and the City of Laredo.
 It opened as a state park in 1991 and is managed by the Texas Parks and Wildlife Department.

 Nature

 During the Eocene Epoch, about 38 to 54 million years ago, the area was a tropical, mangrove palm swamp.
 Paleontologists have unearthed fossils of primates, fish and reptiles in the park.

 Animals

-Mammals likely to be seen in the park are black-tailed jackrabbits and eastern cottontails and white-tailed deer.
+Mammal species likely to be seen in the park are black-tailed jackrabbit and eastern cottontail and white-tailed deer.
 The threatened Texas horned lizard has been sighted in the park.
-Common birds in the park are vermilion flycatcher, golden-fronted and ladder-backed woodpeckers, cactus wren, mourning and white-winged doves, Couch's kingbird and greater roadrunner.
+Common birds in the park are vermilion flycatcher, golden-fronted and ladder-backed woodpeckers, cactus wren, mourning and white-winged dove, Couch's kingbird and greater roadrunner.

 Plants

 The park is in the Tamaulipan mezquital ecoregion.
 Plants typical of this country include honey mesquite, palo verde and prickly pear cactus.
 Guajillo and huisache is abundant, and other species such as horse crippler and fishhook cactus can be found as well.